rust-lang/docs.rs/crates/lib/docs_rs_build/README.md

 # }
 ```

-Compiler metrics require an environment-wide destination and explicit opt-in
+Compiler metrics are enabled for all HTML builds when an environment-wide
-for each release:
+destination is configured:

 ```rust,no_run
 # use anyhow::Result;